 If you haven’t got the right keywords, your Google Ads account won’t be profitable - simple as that.
-Keywords determine whether your ads will receive a sufficient number of clicks to convert into a sale.
-The keywords you choose need to be sufficiently searched in order for your ad to appear and then be clicked.
-Read this article to find out more about the importance of traffic volume.
+Keywords determine whether your ads will receive sufficient clicks to convert into a sale.
+The keywords you choose need to be sufficiently searched for your ad to appear and then be clicked.

-Keyword selection also impacts sales conversion rate.
+Keyword selection also impacts the sales conversion rate.
 Your ad can receive 10,000 clicks, but if those clicks don’t generate sales, your ad spend won’t result in profit.
-Keyword selection can give you a high volume of clicks but your keywords must be relevant and specific: crucially, they have to be the keywords which ready-to-buy customers are using.
+Keyword selection can give you a high volume of clicks, but your keywords must be relevant and specific: crucially, they must be the keywords ready-to-buy customers are using.

-A common mistake is to increase the volume of keywords on the basis of ‘the more we have, the more likely we are to sell’.
-However, keywords which have no relevance to your product, or which are not resulting in conversions, should be removed.
-This will reduce your spend on ineffective traffic and therefore increase your profitability.
+A common mistake is to increase the volume of keywords based on ‘the more we have, the more likely we are to sell’.
+However, keywords that have no relevance to your product or do not result in conversions should be removed.
+This will reduce your spending on ineffective traffic and therefore increase your profitability.

 2. Budget and bidding

-In order to achieve sales conversions, you also need a sufficiently high volume of clicks per keyword.
+You also need a sufficiently high volume of clicks per keyword to achieve sales conversions.
 Let's say that with a conversion rate of around 2%, we can assume that you need around 100 clicks to achieve two sales and the more keywords you’re using, the more clicks you need to validate this.
 This means dedicating enough budget initially to offer any chance of success.
-But, the obvious benefit of pay per click (PPC) advertising is that you only pay for the clicks you receive.
+But, the obvious benefit of pay-per-click (PPC) advertising is that you only pay for the clicks you receive.

-A common mistake for the Google Ads beginner is to start with a small budget on the assumption of reduced risk to find out if PPC works for your online retail business.
-Unfortunately, it doesn’t work quite like this: you need to spend sufficiently high enough to achieve adequate volume of clicks, of the right quality keywords.
-If you fail to dedicate sufficient budget at the start, it can give you a false impression of the potential sales success and it can end up costing more long term.
-It’s usually more cost effective to start bigger, learn what works quickly, and then scale back by reducing less effective spend, or reinvest it in the proven keywords.
+A common mistake for the Google Ads beginner is to start with a small budget on the assumption of reduced risk to determine if PPC works for your online retail business.
+Unfortunately, it doesn’t work quite like this: you need to spend sufficiently high enough to achieve an adequate volume of clicks for the right quality keywords.
+If you fail to dedicate sufficient budget at the start, it can give you a false impression of the potential sales success and cost more long term.
+It’s usually more cost-effective to start bigger, learn what works quickly, and then scale back by reducing less effective spending or reinvesting it in proven keywords.

-This blog post explains more about how to set your budget for best sales success.
+This post explains more about how to set your budget for the best sales success.

 3. Ad content

-An ineffective Google Ad won’t receive sufficient clicks, or won’t receive clicks which result in converted sales.
-Firstly, your ad has to be displayed and this means using the right keywords.
+An ineffective Google Ad won’t receive sufficient clicks or won’t receive clicks which results in converted sales.
+Firstly, your ad must be displayed, which means using the right keywords.

-Your ad needs a ‘call to action’ (CTA) which tells the searcher what you would like them to do.
+Your ad needs a ‘call to action’ (CTA), which tells the searcher what you want them to do.
 This means using text like ‘get’, ‘buy’ or ‘shop’.

 Your ad also has to be compelling.
-Why should the prospective customer click on your ad and what is different about your offer in a way which is advantageous?
-This means an ad which is positive in language or likely to elicit a reaction, and it means avoiding word repetition.
+Why should the prospective customer click on your ad, and what is different about your offer in a way which is advantageous?
+This means an ad that is positive in language or likely to elicit a reaction, which means avoiding word repetition.

 4. Landing pages

-When the searcher arrives on your landing page, it has to be accurate, which means presenting the product and information which corresponds with the Google Ad.
-It’s then important to think from the perspective of the shopper and make it easy for them: the information they want should be clearly visible and easy to find on the same page, which will encourage their purchase.
+When the searcher arrives on your landing page, it has to be accurate, presenting the product and information corresponding with the Google Ad.
+It’s then important to think from the shopper's perspective and make it easy for them: the information they want should be clearly visible and easy to find on the same page, which will encourage their purchase.

-Like your ad, the landing page also has to be compelling, using the appropriate mix of words, images and web design.
-A purchase involves a financial risk, dependent on the value of your products, which means that your landing page and website has to give the customer confidence in their purchasing decision.
-It’s also vital that your landing page includes a call to action, directing the shopper on what to do next in order to buy or perhaps enquire.
+Like your ad, the landing page must be compelling, using the appropriate mix of words, images and web design.
+A purchase involves a financial risk dependent on the value of your products.
+Your landing page and website must give customers confidence in their purchasing decision.
+It’s also vital that your landing page includes a call to action, directing the shopper on what to do next to buy or perhaps enquire.

 5. Checkout process

 The key aspects at the checkout are to retain the customer’s confidence and make the purchase clear and simple, which means removing any barriers.
-So, clearly present what your customer is buying, the price including delivery charge, as well as the delivery timescale.
+So, clearly present what your customer is buying, the price including delivery charge, and the delivery timescale.
 If you don't clearly provide this information, the customer can lose confidence or patience, abandon the purchase and go elsewhere.

 It should also be a given that security is fundamental.
-To retain the confidence of your customer, ensure that your checkout process is HTTPS-secure.
+To retain your customer's confidence, ensure that your checkout process is HTTPS-secure.
 Asking for unnecessary personal information can also arouse suspicion and frustrate your shopper.

 Finally, it’s vital that you’re able to supply the product for the delivery terms you state.
-If the delivery address is international or in a far flung location, make sure that you can fulfil it in time and at the given cost.
+If the delivery address is international or in a far-flung location, ensure you can fulfil it in time and at the given cost.

 6. Quality Score

 Aspects to consider in addition to those already mentioned include page load speed and device optimisation.
-Google doesn’t list the weighting or the specifics of how to achieve a high Quality Score, but considering the perspective of your customer can help achieve results.
+Google doesn’t list the weighting or specifics of how to achieve a high-Quality Score, but considering your customer's perspective can help achieve results.

-For example, if your landing page takes too long to load on a mobile device - and too long can also mean longer than your successful competitors - Google is likely to punish your score and by this stage you may have lost the customer anyway, who has gone to shop elsewhere.
+For example, if your landing page takes too long to load on a mobile device - and too long can also mean longer than your successful competitors - Google is likely to punish your score.
+By this stage, you may have lost the customer anyway, who has gone shopping elsewhere.

 When setting up your Google Ads account, some settings need careful consideration.
-For example, Google can automatically display your ads across the Google Display Network (banner ads on third-party websites) without you realising it.
-If it wasn’t your intention to advertise on the Display Network, this style of ad may not be right for your product or your audiences, and the clicks you receive may therefore go to waste, reducing your conversion rate and profitability.
+For example, without you realising it, Google can automatically display your ads across the Google Display Network (banner ads on third-party websites).
+If it wasn’t your intention to advertise on the Display Network, this style of an ad may not be right for your product or your audiences, and the clicks you receive may therefore go to waste, reducing your conversion rate and profitability.
 You can make a simple button check to turn this off if display ads aren’t your focus.

-Google’s automated campaign management facility, Smart campaigns, can be great to help the first-time Google Advertiser get started.
-But despite the improvements in AI, the optimisation and accuracy required to fine tune your keyword selection and budget shouldn’t be left to Google.
+Google’s automated campaign management facility, Smart Campaigns, can help first-time Google advertisers get started.
+But despite the improvements in AI, the optimisation and accuracy required to fine-tune your keyword selection and budget shouldn’t be left to Google.
 What if your competitors are doing the same?

-To maximise profitability, your account needs a tailored, specific review and management.
+Your account needs a tailored, specific review and management to maximise profitability.
 If not, competitors who are optimising appropriately will leave you behind.